 The success of this film spawned the sequels Now You See Him, Now You Don't (1972) and The Strongest Man in the World (1975).
 It was remade in 1995 as a Made-for-TV Movie with Kirk Cameron starring as Dexter Riley.

 - Accidental Misnaming: After Dexter and his friends consult with A.J.
 Arno about the computer, Arno briefly mispronounces Dexter's name as Lester, prompting Dexter to correct him.

-- Conspiracy Theorist: In the '90s Disney Channel remake the main character's best friend was a stereotypical college-age radical who, in a parody of Kennedy assassination conspiracy theories, believed that President William McKinley was actually killed by his vice president, Theodore Roosevelt.
+- Conspiracy Theorist: In the 1995 remake, Dexter's best friend was a stereotypical college-age radical who, in a parody of Kennedy assassination conspiracy theories, believed that President William McKinley was actually killed by his vice president, Theodore Roosevelt.

 - Gilligan Cut: When Professor Quigley is telling Dexter to study for the test, Dexter answers that he'll remember every answer.
 Cut to Dexter in his car struggling to remember every answer.

-- Gone Horribly Right: After receiving the electric shock when replacing a part in the computer during a thunderstorm, Dexter is able to think like a computer, which gives him an advantage in just about every scientific field.
+- Lightning Can Do Anything: After receiving the electric shock when replacing a part in the computer during a thunderstorm, Dexter is able to think like a computer, which gives him an advantage in just about every scientific field.